 Tariffs applied to the value of imports of selected products

-In 2015, around 70 % of the imports that entered the EU-28 did so at zero or reduced tariff
+In 2018, around 70 % of the imports that entered the EU-27 did so at zero tariff

 EU trade agreements enable European enterprises to compete more effectively and export more to countries and regions outside the EU; they also give better access to raw materials and vital components for importers residing within the EU, as well as a greater choice of products for consumers.
 Such trade agreements may also require partner governments to protect human rights, labour rights and the environment, for example, through tackling issues such as safety or gender equality in the workplace.

-The EU benefits from being one of the most open economies in the world, as around 70 % of its imports enter the EU at zero or reduced tariffs.
-Figure 3 presents information for 2015 on the share of EU-28 imported goods that originated from selected partners and which were subjected to a range of different tariffs.
+The EU benefits from being one of the most open economies in the world, as around 70 % of its imports enter the EU at zero tariff.
+Figure 3 presents information for 2018 on the share of EU-27 imported goods that originated from selected partners and which were subjected to a range of different tariffs.